Moniquesbg/end-assignment-Csharp/STARTDOCUMEND.md

 #### #5 Getting the average amount of membership years

-Testing the method of calculating the average amount of membership years
+Testing the method of calculating the average amount of membership years.

 |Step|Input|Action|Expected output|
 |----|-----|------|---------------|